kslee5838/kslee5838.github.io/_posts/2022-01-12-cold-journey.md

-as cold as I put on flynel shirt
+- It wsd as cold as I put on a flannel shirt
+- Cautious steps needed on sheer icy road
+- It seemed gigantic far above my eyes to see guiding rope
+- Shoulders felt naked whth heavy wind
+- I'd like dive into down deep valley which unfoled its arms wide